 Wrinkles, ripples and buckles

-Wrinkles, ripples and buckles in carpet are most often caused by a failure to stretch the carpet correctly using a power stretcher, the use of an incorrect or failed cushion, or excessive temperature and/or humidity.
+Wrinkles, ripples and buckles in carpeting are most often caused by a failure to stretch the carpet correctly using a power stretcher, the use of an incorrect or failed cushion, or excessive temperature and/or humidity.
 Ripples can be caused by a combination of any of the above.
 If ripples or buckles develop, consult your carpet retailer.
 Generally, the problem can be corrected by a qualified Fort Collins carpet installer like Jade Floors, who will reinstall the carpet with a power stretcher.